JeroenvdBurg/azure-pipeline-github-tasks/GitHubPRLabel/overview.md

-# GitHub Pull Request label management
+# Azure DevOps pipeline tasks for GitHub

-Pipeline task to add or remove labels to PRs.
+If you are using Azure DevOps Pipelines for GitHub repositories might want to apply labels to PRs to validate the quality.
+This extension adds tasks to add/remove labels to PRs.

+If you like the extension please provide a review and comments if you have any.

 ## Usages